 Please indulge my nostalgia for a moment.

 One of my first jobs was a part-time, seasonal gig, standing at a kiosk in the middle of a mall, hawking the wares of a traveling salesman from New England.
-The wares were fleece hoods that could be worn in a variety of ways and were, purportedly, made of recycled soda bottles (I was always dubious of this claim).
-The sweet smell of the candied nuts being roasted further down the concourse, the Christmastime standards on the Muzak played just loud enough to be heard over the crowds, and the “SHUNK-SHUNK” of the credit card imprinter (anyone under 25 should Google that) sliding clunkily back and forth across the hand-written, triplicate receipt come together in my mind and make me all misty-eyed.
-Now, Bing Crosby has been replaced by Michael Buble and the credit card imprinter has been replaced by Mobile Pay.
-Who am I kidding?
-Buble could never replace Bing, but Ye Olde Imprinter has been replaced and that’s a good thing.
+His wares were fleece hoods that could be worn in a variety of ways and were, purportedly, made of recycled soda bottles (I was always dubious of this claim).
+The memories of the sweet smell of the candied nuts being roasted further down the concourse, the Christmastime standards on the Muzak played just loud enough to be heard over the crowds, and the “SHUNK-SHUNK” of the credit card imprinter sliding clunkily back and forth across the hand-written, triplicate receipts, come together in my mind and make me all misty-eyed.

 For those concerned about the security of essentially broadcasting your credit card information a short distance, there’s no need to worry.
 All forms of Mobile Pay use a randomized or encrypted set of numbers in lieu of your actual card number so not even the merchant receives any information that could be used for fraudulent purposes.
 Of course, there’s a small amount of risk involved with credit cards in general but Mobile Pay is actually more secure than using a physical card for the following reasons: